Ayush-k-Shukla/gmail-mcp-server/readme.md

-# Gmail MCP server (In Progress)
+# Gmail MCP server

-This MCP server integrates with gmail apis to allow listing, send of emails.
+This MCP server integrates with Gmail APIs to list, delete, summarize, and send emails and labels.

 ## Getting started